GauthierE/interval-replacement/README.md

 4. **Algebraic signature of M (obtained by a choice of algebraic descriptor)**
 5. Vector that can be used in machine learning tasks (obtained by a choice of vectorization)

-Tasks 1 to 3 should be straightforward to implement.
+Tasks 1 to 3 should be straightforward to implement thanks to existing code on other  github repositories.
 This github repository focuses on **task 4**.
 Given a persistence module, the code computes its interval replacement, used as an algebraic descriptor.
 This choice of descriptor is motivated by **[1]**: the interval replacement preserves the so-called interval ranks, which generalize the rank invariant property of other algebraic descriptors.
 Task 5 is still an open problem for the interval replacement.

 ## Overview